anatman-org/prime/stages.md

 hungry as a horse
 makes sense i was up all last night

+it is Sixday
+no class today

+if there had been class
+i would have gladly lost the credits

+to sleep in
+                          something is happening, opening

+i linger in bed
+lost in thoughts of Her

-my bed is cold, wet
+i realize my bed is cold, wet
 exhausted,

 i must have sweat through